 Turnitin for Students

 Beginning in Spring 2013, Turnitin, the plagiarism checking tool, will be available in Blackboard and Canvas.
-Instructions on using this tool for faculty are posted below.
+Instructions on using this tool for students are posted below.
 For instructions for faculty, please see our instructor guides for Blackboard and Canvas.

 - Turnitin's End User License Agreement (EULA)